GiovineItalia/Gadfly.jl/doc/overview.md

 ## Boxplots

 The boxplot geometry shows the distribution of the y aesthetic, grouped by the x aesthetic.
-Here is the (log) wage distribution categorized by years of education.
+Here is a (log) wage distribution categorized by years of education.

 ```{.julia .img}
 wages = data("plm", "Wages")